idaoskooei/Filmzy/README.md

 ## Features
 - **Account Creation:** Sign up and create your Filmzy account to unlock personalized movie recommendations.
-- **Favorite Movies:** Like and save your favorite movies for quick access and personalized recommendations.
 - **Profile Customization:** Personalize your profile with your name and image for a unique Filmzy experience.
 - **Category Search:** Explore movies by categories to find new gems in your favorite genres.
 - **Text Search:** Search for movies by typing the name directly, making it easy to find specific titles.
-- **Spin the Wheel:** Let Filmzy surprise you by spinning the wheel for random movie recommendations.
+- **Random Pick:** Let Filmzy surprise you by choosing a movie for you based on your chosen category!

 ## Getting Started